 Everybody loves a roast potato don’t they?
-But who can be bothered to faff about with boiling them precisely so that they are cooked but not falling apart and then having molten fat spitting at you while you’re trying to transfer them into a hot roasting tray?
+But who can be bothered to faff about with boiling them until they’re cooked but not falling apart and then having molten fat spitting at you while you’re trying to transfer them into a hot roasting tray?
 No wonder we usually only bother on a Sunday.

 Well this roast potato recipe cuts out all the boiling and the fat spitting and is so easy and simple you can make them mid-week.
-After literally 5 mins of prep you can shove them in the oven and they’ll cook away happily while you get the kids’ homework done, and cook what ever veg and mains you’re having with them.
+After literally 5 mins of prep you can shove them in the oven and they’ll cook away happily while you get the kids’ homework done, make your , lunch for the next day or do a spot of housework and cook what ever veg and mains you’re having with them.
 I don’t even bother peeling my potatoes, I just give them a rinse under the tap.
 The skin will go nice and crispy in the oven and why give yourself another task if you don’t need to?
 Just don’t forget to turn them over a couple of times during the bake to make sure they cook evenly and get nice and crispy on each side.

 Ready in 65 mins (5 mins prep, 60 mins Bake) – Serves 2.